giljr/c/README.md

 #[EX21 - DEVC](/DEVC/EX21) -  Project 21 - How to make a union of two char as int?
 First Approach - Using Bitwise Operations

+#[EX22 - DEVC](/DEVC/EX22) -  Project 22: How to make a union of two char as int?
+Second Approach - Using UNION \o/

 ### License